hardingnj/INDA_h3bionet/Instructions.md

 - your R analysis script
 - your (empty) pipeline script

-3. Parse the vcf data, extracting positions.
-Use vcf-lib.
-YASSINE's computer.
+## Day 3

+Today we will start comparative genomics!

-4. Parse the vcf data, extracting genotypes
+Parse the vcf data, into tsv format using vcf lib.

-5. Read 3 and 4 into R.
+Load data into R